-Something that we buy the past and can be helpful in the future.
-As it makes benefits for the economic growth of our company is called Assets.
-It makes us economically strong in the market.
+In the past, the company invests in goods or products for the use of the company.
+Those past investments tend to become an asset of the company as it can help the company’s future.
+Additionally, it makes us economically strong in the market.
 An asset represents an economic resource for a company or represents access that other individuals or firms do not have.
-In other words, we can say that QB put these assets into a category and in an order in which we can tell how convertible assets are they.
+In other words, we can say that QB put these assets into a category and in an order in which we can tell how convertible assets they are.
 It means how quickly you can turn your assets into cash.

 - Current Assets: This account type has short-term economic resources that expect to convert into cash within one year.
 Current assets are cash and cash equivalents, accounts receivable, inventory, and various prepaid expenses.